GriffinSchneider/Logs/Pods/SwiftyDropbox/README.md

 * clone this GitHub repository to your local filesystem
 * run `git submodule init` and then `git submodule update`
+* navigate to `TestSwifty_[iOS|macOS]`
+* check the CocoaPods version installed (via `pod --version`) is same as "locked" in `TestSwifty_[iOS|macOS]/Podfile.lock`
-* navigate to `TestSwifty_[iOS|macOS]` and run `pod install`
+* run `pod install`
 * open `TestSwifty_[iOS|macOS]/TestSwifty_[iOS|macOS].xcworkspace` in Xcode
 * implement your changes to the SDK source code.

-To ensure your changes have not broken any existing functionality, you can run a series of integration tests by following the instructions listed in the `ViewController.m` file.
+To ensure your changes have not broken any existing functionality, you can run a series of integration tests:
+* create a new app on https://www.dropbox.com/developers/apps/, with "Full Dropbox" access.
+Note the App key
+* open Info.plist and configure the "URL types > Item 0 (Editor) > URL Schemes > Item 0" key to db-"App key"
+* open AppDelegate.swift and replace "FULL_DROPBOX_APP_KEY" with the App key as well
+* run the test app on your device and follow the on-screen instructions

 ---